sdingcn/closure/README.md

 }
 ```

-Expr is a simple, dynamically typed, functional programming language with first class continuations.
+Expr is a dynamically typed functional programming language with first class continuations.
 It also features lexically / dynamically scoped variables, mark-and-sweep garbage collection, and a built-in code evaluator `eval`.
 The goals of this project are to experiment with language features and to demonstrate the implementation of interpreters.